 All candidates should wear a modestly cut black leotard with black or flesh colored tights

-How much dance and cheer experience is required to be apart of
+How much experience is required to be apart of

 PAC Performance Teams?

-As long as you have a passion and desire to learn, there is no required dance experience.
+As long as you have a passion and desire to learn, there is no required experience.

 and middle school levels.